-Plants in the Philippines That Are Used as Food (As Is or After Processing)
+Plants in the Philippines Used as Food (As Is or After Processing)

 I’m doctor Helal from Helal Medical Manila.
-When I moved to my house outside Manila, I did not realize that one day I will become a Plantito (plant Lover).
-I used the backyard lot that was abandoned!
-I transferred it to a beautiful garden with some Filipino plants and trees.
-I will one day I have more from the list below!
+I moved to my new house outside Manila.
+I did not realize that one day I would become a Plantito (plant Lover).
+I used the backyard lot, that was abandoned, and transferred into a garden with some edible Filipino plants and trees.
+One day I can have more from the list below!

 1.1 Mango (Mangga)